near/docs/docs/tokens/token-custody.md

 *Status: Currently available*

 [Finoa](https://finoa.io/) is the first qualified custodian to offer NEAR asset custody.
 Check with [Finoa](https://finoa.io/contact) to see if you are eligible and [their NEAR guide](https://www.finoa.io/near) for more information about their offering.

+**Delegation and Staking:** In early phases, users will be able to delegate funds to nodes run by Finoa or provided by Staking Facilities, Chorus One, Certus.One, Blockdaemon, Figment, BisonTrails or T-Systems.

 ### Option 2: Coinbase
 *Status: Implementation Phase, no estimated date*